revature-curriculum/dynamic-query-javalin/README.md

 ---
 ### Steps
 1. In src -> main -> java -> Main.java, add a "/favoriteBook" route.
-2. Use a dynamic query (look at lesson example) to display the name of your favorite book in the web browser in the new route you created.
+2. In this route add the required code to take in input from the url using dynamic query.
+This input will be the name of your favorite book.
+Use the lesson example as reference.
+3. To the route add an appropriate print out that will use the input from dynamic query.
 ---
 ### Sample Output
 ```java